skipcloud/git-open/README.md

 ## Usage

-After the script has been placed in your `$PATH`
+After the script has been placed in your `$PATH` and assuming you are in some directory of a git repo:

 `git open [-help | -branch=<branch-name> | -commit=<commit-SHA>]`

-Called without any arguments will open the git repo.
+Called without any arguments it will open the git repo in your default browser.

 Called with `-branch=<branch-name>` or `-b=<branch-name>` it will open the repo at the supplied branch.
 If the option is used without a branch e.g. `-b` then